johnston9/MS3-Shot-Caller/README.md

     1. In the navbar, on the User's Base page and in all the department pages the user will see a button to "Add Message".
-    2. On clicking the button the user is brought to the "Add Messsage" page where they can post a new communication.
-A flash message will displayed if their message has been added successfully.
+    2. On clicking the button, the user is brought to the "Add Message" page where they can post a new communication.
+A flash message will display if their message has been added successfully.
     3. They are also given the option to add an image and instructions on how to do so are supplied.